jeremiahsb/abogen/README.md

 # For NVIDIA GPUs (CUDA 13.0) - Newer drivers
 uv tool install --python 3.12 abogen[cuda130] --extra-index-url https://download.pytorch.org/whl/cu130 --index-strategy unsafe-best-match

-# For AMD GPUs or without GPU (CPU) - ROCm is not available on Windows.
-Use Linux if you have AMD GPU
+# For AMD GPUs or without GPU - If you have AMD GPU, you need to use Linux for GPU acceleration, because ROCm is not available on Windows.
 uv tool install --python 3.12 abogen
 ```